redhat-developer/odo/docs/website/docs/user-guides/advanced/using-odo-with-other-clusters.md

 ---
-title: Troubleshoot Storage Permission issues on GKE/AKS/EKS cluster
+title: Troubleshoot Storage Permission issues on managed cloud providers clusters
 sidebar_position: 9
 ---

-Using odo to run an application on a GKE/AKS/EKS cluster does not always work out of the box, especially while using Devfiles from the [Devfile Registry](https://registry.devfile.io); users often encounter issues while syncing local files into the container due to insufficient permissions on mounted volumes.
+Using `odo` to run an application on a managed [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine), [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-us/products/kubernetes-service), or [Amazon Elatic Kubernetes Service (EKS)](https://aws.amazon.com/eks/) cluster does not always work out of the box, especially while using Devfiles from the [Devfile Registry](https://registry.devfile.io); users often encounter issues while syncing local files into the container due to insufficient permissions on mounted volumes.

 <details>
 <summary>For example, while running a Java Maven application using a <code>java-maven</code> devfile on an Amazon Elastic Kubernetes Service, a sample error may look like this.</summary>